githooks(5) — Linux manual page

 non-zero status causes the command to abort.

-The hook is allowed to edit the changelist file and can be used
+The hook is allowed to edit the changelist file and can be used to

-also be used to refuse the Submit after inspect the message file.
+be used to refuse the Submit after inspect the message file.

 Run git-p4 submit --help for details.